- BSX Insight

 The hips are vital joints for a strong and powerful running stride, but they are also at risk for various musculoskeletal injuries.
 Let’s review the basic anatomy of the hips before we cover common causes of hip pain in runners.

 The hips are the largest synovial joints in the body and have a ball-and-socket configuration.
 The head of your femur (thigh bone) articulates into the concave acetabulum (socket) formed by the pelvis bones.

-There are several synergistic muscles that make up the hamstrings and glutes, for example, which help extend the hip together.
+For example, several synergistic muscles make up the hamstrings and glutes, which help extend the hip together.
 The Iliopsoas group of muscles is responsible for flexing the hip.
 Smaller, deeper muscles like the piriformis, tensor fascia latae, gemellus superior and inferior, and obturators help with rotation.
 There is a large group of adductors in the inner thigh, among others.

 While you don’t need to be an anatomy buff or memorize every muscle to prevent hip pain after running, the takeaway is that hip motions are highly complex, and it’s important for runners to engage in a well-rounded routine of exercises that increase the strength and mobility of the hip musculature.